TransparencyToolkit/Test-Data/dev_planning_docs/backend_features.md

 for the generation of specs in the project/account manager later on.
 Includes associating the spec with the project.

-### Misc Changes
+### OCR Optimization
+- [ ] Clean up image- increase DPI, change contrast, etc. to improve image/PDF OCR
+- [ ] Add support for setting language of document on uplaod (and OCR packages)
-- [ ] Improve PDF OCR performance- maybe look into additional OCR methods
+- [ ] Consider other OCR methods

 ## Catalyst